 After I first began selling t-shirts and other merchandise that were based on my collage artwork, I began to realise that I had alot more ideas for t-shirts than just my collage art, and so I opened other stores, or design ranges through various print on demand companies, starting off with Cafe Press and Zazzle, and eventually expanding out to other companies such as Spread Shirt, Wordans also Red Bubble and very recently Design By Humans.

 Cultural Dissection Magazine

-- Cultural Dissection Magazine Issue Six Out Now
+- Cultural Dissection Magazine Issue Seven Out Now

-- The next issue will be out June/July time.
+- The next themed issue will be out July time.